birchill/10ten-ja-reader/README.md

 **Note:** For versions prior to and including 0.5.5 `yarn install` will try to install `husky` but fail so you will need to run `yarn install --ignore-scripts`.

+To build the latest trunk version please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributing